ku-sldg/stairCASE/examples/hol/exp0/README.md

 > anything *worth your time* is a val
 >> every val is a definition, which is something that can be saved.
->> sometimes we do a `val _ =`, because we don't care to give the thing a name, like in the case of creating a new Datatype (see Datatype syntax in test.sml).
+>> sometimes we do a `val _ =`, because we don't care to give the thing a name, like in the case of creating a new Datatype.

+## notes on usage
+> to use the Run command, highlight the entire region
+> to use the Goal command, place cursor in the \`backticks\`
+> to employ a tactic, either highlight the tactic or place the cursor at the end of the line in which the tactic resides
+> you can Print goal and Drop goal from anywhere, but if the goal stack is empty, you might get an error, which is no prob.
+>> the hol buffer is cluttered.
+That is, too much is printed in a space too little, it's not easy to differentiate when a new message begins.
+They all just kinda bleed into each other.